 By Guest Blogger Rebecca Reich, age 12

 This blog is about packing for camp.
-Unlike most of my friends’ moms, my mom doesn’t start a month in advance.
-Instead, she does everything in two days (for me and my brother).
+Unlike my friends’ moms, my mom doesn’t start a month in advance; she does everything in two days (for me and my brother).
 She packs in one afternoon.
 Here’s how she does it.

 - Any clothes we want to take to camp are piled in our playroom.
-I want to take most of my wardrobe, and my mother wants me to take only what the camp says I need.
-I always bring more than the list says, but not as much as I want.
+I want to take all of my clothes, and my mom wants me to take only what the camp says I need.
+I bring more than the list says, but not as much as I want.

-- Using stick on labels from LabelDaddy.com, she sticks a label on each article of clothing.
+- Using stick on labels from LabelDaddy.com, my mom sticks a label on each article of clothing.
 She uses a Sharpie to write initials on socks.

 - She types a list of every single thing I bring to camp.
-I’m not sure why she does this, but she does.
+I’m not sure why she does this.

-- All non-clothing camp supplies are kept in a separate closet in our playroom.
+- All non-clothing camp supplies are stored in a separate closet in our playroom.
 She takes this stuff out, labels it, and puts it in a second trunk.
-And that’s all it takes!

 Once I get to camp, I’m not that neat.
 But, here are a few of the things that I do: